Staggered truss system

 The staggered truss system is a type of structural steel framing used in high-rise buildings.
 The system consists of a series of story-high trusses spanning the total width between two rows of exterior columns and arranged in a staggered pattern on adjacent column lines.
-William LeMessurier, the founder Cambridge, Massachusetts engineering firm LeMessurier Consultants has been credited in developing this award winning system as part of his research at the Massachusetts Institute of Technology.
+William LeMessurier, the founder of LeMessurier Consultants has been credited in developing this award winning system as part of his research at the Massachusetts Institute of Technology.

 History

 The staggered truss system came about due to sponsored research at Massachusetts Institute of Technology's Departments of Architecture and Civil Engineering in the 1960s by U.S. Steel.
 The research attempted to achieve the same floor-to-floor height with steel as you could with flat plate concrete.
 The system was presented at the 1966 AISC Conference (the predecessor to the current North American Steel Construction Conference).
 Additional benefits discovered were high resistance to wind loads and versatility of floor layout with large column-free areas.